Skip to content

 Wrapper Environment Variables

-The CloudTaser wrapper is the process-wrapping binary that authenticates to Vault, fetches secrets into memory, and launches your application with secrets available as environment variables.
+The cloudtaser wrapper is the process-wrapping binary that authenticates to OpenBao, fetches secrets into memory, and launches your application with secrets available as environment variables.
 These environment variables configure the wrapper's behaviour.

 Automatic vs manual configuration